waihongyuen/StateMachineVisualizer/README.md

 ![https://msdn.microsoft.com/en-us/library/aa478972.aspx]({{site.baseurl}}/IC171571.gif)

 Sometime it is much easier to maintain the states and transactions as in a table below.
-Empty cells means that there will be no state changes.
+Empty cells means that there will be no state changes:

 ![CSVFILE]({{site.baseurl}}//CsvFile.PNG)

-The output of the program would look like this:
+Based on state machine tables, the program can visualizes and exports them in different file formats.:

 ![GeneratedStateDiagram.PNG]({{site.baseurl}}/GeneratedStateDiagram.PNG)